Antony1060/blog/src/routes/posts/en/webauthn.md

 ### Usernameless
 Ok, this is what everyone is excided about, passwordless ***and*** usernameless login.
 Yes, you can log in without even a username!
 In this case, the authenticator will store a small piece of information called a `userHandle` which will be the user you want your authenticator to log you in as.
-So here, instead of already knowing who we want to log in as, the authenticator tells the RP who it want's to log in as.
+So here, instead of already knowing who we want to log in as, the authenticator tells the RP who it wants to log in as.

+This process is usually referred to as [Resident Key](https://developers.yubico.com/WebAuthn/WebAuthn_Developer_Guide/Resident_Keys.html) authentication.
+And I will refer to it as that from now on.

 The flow is pretty similar to the one stated above, but let's repeat and fill in some gaps.